GuillaumeBouchetEpitech/all-cpp-websocket-client-server/README.md

     * or ~5-6 times faster than JavaScript (also devoid of GC slowdown)
 * will connect to the server with a websocket inside the WebAssembly logic
   * the connection is established using a config fetched from the server-side (easily configured if needed)
+* a native version of the client is also available
+  * mostly for development and debug purpose:
+    * tools like gdb and valgrind become available
+  * the code is written in a way were the only the network-wrapper websocket need to change
+    * TBD: concrete example with libcryptopp?
+    * TBD: concrete example with libSDL2?
+* most of the websocket code is located in the network-wrapper
+  * abstracted and interchangeable between native/wasm builds
+  * the native part rely on boost which is slow to compile
+    * the network-wrapper is compiled once, eliminating this issue

 ```mermaid